 NHA encourages industry companies to distribute information about the scholarship program to their employees, alma maters, local universities, trade schools, and community colleges.
 If you know of a deserving student, please forward the application materials.

-2019: Jarrett Nugen of Kalamazoo, MI is a Civil Engineering student at Western Michigan University.
+2019: Jarrett Nugen – Civil Engineering, Western Michigan University.

-2018: Alec Jobbins of Lake Tahoe, CA is a Mechanical Engineering student at the University of California – Berkeley.
+2018: Alec Jobbins – Mechanical Engineering, University of California – Berkeley.

-2017: Jeremy is currently studying for his Masters in Regional Planning – Environmental and Land Use Planning at the University of Massachusetts – Amherst.
+2017: Jeremy Price – Regional Planning – Environmental and Land Use Planning, University of Massachusetts – Amherst.

-2015: Scott Schenkelberg, a University of Nebraska – Lincoln student pursuing a degree in Mechanical Engineering.
+2015: Scott Schenkelberg – Mechanical Engineering, University of Nebraska – Lincoln

-2014: Thomas John Decker, a State University of New York College of Environmental Science and Forestry student pursuing a degree in Environmental Engineering; and Nicole Peterson, University of Wyoming.
+2014: Thomas John Decker, Environmental Engineering, State University of New York College; and Nicole Peterson, Information Science and Technology, University of Wyoming.